xianyuanliu/alloy-data-extraction-demo/README.md

-#  🧪 Extracting Alloy Data from Scientific PDFs – TOTEMIC Training School - 2025
+#  🧪 Extracting Alloy Data from Scientific PDFs

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/xianyuanliu/alloy-property-extraction-demo/blob/main/NLP_for_Materials.ipynb)

-Welcome to the GitHub repository for the session at the **TOTEMIC Training School 2025: "Tools for Energy Materials Modelling Acceleration"** on Extracting Alloy Data from PDF Files.
-This repository contains all the code, tools, and examples you’ll need to automatically extract alloy composition and phase information from scientific papers using **Nougat** and **LLMs (LLaMA via Hugging Face Transformers)**.
-All steps are designed to be run on **Google Colab**, making use of its free GPU resources.
+Welcome to this demo repository for automatic extraction of alloy composition and phase information from scientific PDFs.
+It combines Nougat (PDF → markdown) with LLaMA (via Hugging Face Transformers) to build an end-to-end workflow that:
+- Converts papers to structured markdown
+- Cleans and filters technical sections
+- Applies an LLM to identify alloys and phases
+- Outputs reviewable JSON data

+Everything runs in Google Colab (GPU-enabled) with guided cells for both non-coders and coders.

+This repository was used for the **TOTEMIC Training School 2025: ''Tools for Energy Materials Modelling Acceleration''**.

 ## Authors